Skip to content

 Sketches are the planning backbone of your demo.
 Each sketch contains a structured table with your demo script.

-1. Click the Sketch icon (✏️) in the sidebar to switch to Sketch view.
+1. Click the Project icon in the sidebar to switch to the project document list.

 2. Click “New Sketch” in the storyboard list panel.